 You can call me a late bloomer: I did not have any prior writing experience, or campus journalism practice for that matter, when I stepped into college.
 But for a while I kept a blog where I placed my thoughts, however random and mundane.
 Perhaps that’s how I started as a “content creator”.

 Until one day in my second year as an engineering student, my classmate Mel who was involved in our college publication invited me to become one of them – campus journalists.
-It was an opportunity for me to make my writing better, so I accepted it; what I did not know was that that became my foundation of who I am today as Engineer Dee.
+It was an opportunity for me to make my writing better, so I accepted it; what I did not know was that it became my foundation of who I am today as Engineer Dee.

 I started as a Feature Editor for The CPU Engineer, the recognized college publication of Central Philippine University, College of Engineering.
 We released magazines, newspapers, and tabloids as part of our unpaid jobs as campus journalists.
 For me, the most daunting task was not to write but to think of what to write about.